Our Community - Our Future

 • It helps students plug gaps in their knowledge and make rapid progress

-• It improves student confidence in their learning so they are progressing with their peers
+• It improves student confidence in their learning

 • It helps reduce behaviour issues and improve attendance